Summer Internship

 COSMOS Emulation of 5G and Satellite Network Coexistence in FR3 Spectrum: This project focuses on the emulation of 5G and satellite network coexistence within the FR3 spectrum using Software-Defined Radios (SDRs) on the COSMOS platform.
 It aims to evaluate spectrum sharing mechanisms and interference mitigation techniques between terrestrial and space-based networks. | OS: Linux Software: Python, C/C++, GnuRadio |

 Digital twin for network energy consumption: The cost of energy consumption of wireless networks is steadily increasing as more equipment is deployed to meet rising user demand.
 To reduce energy costs, operators are using energy-savings solutions which modify the network configuration to reduce energy consumption when the user/traffic requirements are lower.
 These adjustments are made during time windows and in spatial regions where there is an opportunity for energy savings.
 In order to develop and test optimization applications and train AI models, there is a need for generating sample data for different network topology and scenarios.
-In this project, students will research models which estimate energy consumption of network nodes based on load scenarios, and then implement a digital twin of a network topology which can generate sample data for network load and energy consumption | OS: Linux Software: Python, C/C++ Data science skills preferred |
+In this project, students will research models which estimate energy consumption of network nodes based on load scenarios, and then implement a digital twin of a network topology which can generate sample data for network load and energy consumption. | OS: Linux Software: Python, C/C++ Data science skills preferred |

 Plant Doctor: batteryless basckatter radio sensors for plants and agriculture: Ultra-low cost sensors based on published results from WINLAB members will be re-built, exploiting (ambient) backscatter radio and batteryless principles.
 The goal is to offer 24hours/7days of week, continuous, wireless, batteryless monitoring and also experiment with new sensor (both analog and digital) designs and modalities. | OS: Linux Software: C/C++ |

 AR Mural: This project involves developing an augmented reality (AR) based art platform that allows users to contribute their artwork, including paintings, photos, videos, and sculptures, to a set of locations.
 The 3D sculpture building feature will enable users to create and contribute to 3D sculptures that will be shown simultaneously across multiple locations.
-The team will need to develop the necessary tools and algorithms to enable collaborative sculpting, as well as implement the required backend infrastructure and communication protocols to ensure that the art can be displayed in real-time across multiple locations.
+The team will need to develop the necessary tools and algorithms to enable collaborative sculpting, as well as implement the required backend infrastructure and communication protocols to ensure that the art can be displayed in real-time across multiple locations. | OS: Windows, Linux Software: Unity, C#, C/C++ |

 Real-time, robust, and reliable (R^3) machine learning over wireless networks: Edge computing is an emerging paradigm for enabling ML/AI applications in mobile networks.
 This setting presents many challenges in terms of latency, accuracy, security/privacy, and adaptivity to changing environments.
 The goal of this project will be to implement and evaluate algorithms and approaches which work “on paper” to see how well they work in practice.
 In particular, students will work on methods for mobile devices to strategically “offload” complex computing tasks to the cloud, approaches for fully decentralized model updating and adaptation that are robust against malicious attacks, and strategies that can enable real-time tracking and control. | OS: Linux Software: Python, PyTorch, TensorFlow |